Jewish Book Week

 Jewish Book Week is a literary festival in London, held annually in February and March, that explores Jewish literature, ideas and culture.
-The festival was founded in 1952 and since 2012 it has been presented at Kings Place.
-It is organised by the UK Jewish Book Council and its director is Claudia Rubinstein.
+The festival was founded in 1952 and since 2012 it has been presented at Kings Place, alongside a variety of other venues such as JW3.
+It is organised by the UK Jewish Literary Foundation and its director is Claudia Rubinstein.